 - loosening or removing anything around their neck, such as a tie or a necklace

 - calling an ambulance if the seizure continues for more than 5 minutes

-If a person is experiencing convulsions, the first thing to do is to make sure they are safe.
+If a person is experiencing convulsions, the first thing to do is ensure they are safe.
 If the convulsions do not stop after 5 minutes, call an ambulance.

-If convulsions happen regularly, it is vital to speak to a doctor to determine the underlying cause.
+If convulsions happen regularly, it is vital to speak with a doctor to determine the underlying cause.

 Some conditions that cause convulsions will pass with age, while others require medication to reduce their occurrence.
 In either case, a doctor will work with someone to develop an individualized treatment plan.

 Convulsions are rapid involuntary muscle contractions.
 They often occur during seizures but are not the same thing.
 People may experience convulsions without having a seizure, much as people may have seizures without convulsions.